 Meanwhile, statistics from Canada show that concussion accounts for 11% of all wakeboarding injuries.

-Of course, that’s where certified water sports helmets come in.
+Of course, that’s where the EN-1385 Water Helmet Standard and certification comes into play.
 The importance of wearing helmets while wakeboarding can’t be understated.
 Will it prevent all concussions?
 Not likely, however, wearing a wakeboard helmet will significantly reduce the likelihood of receiving one.

 IMPORTANT: How to Know Your Helmet Size